5102a/vscode-quickjs-debug/readme.md

 * Select the debug environment "QuickJS Debug".
 * Press the green 'play' button to start debugging.

-You can now 'step through' the `test.js` file, set and hit breakpoints, and run into exceptions (if the word exception appears in a line).
+You can now step through the `test.js` file, set and hit breakpoints.

 ![QuickJS Debug](images/quickjs-debug-demo.png)